DigiBP/Team-Bananas/README.md

 - the to-be-process is now good and sufficient
 - try to use MAKE instead of own Java-Codes
 - try to split the work balanced in the team
-- next steps and goal are to define by next week: register and open the "trello" board with the open assigned task, sceleton of the user interface (openAI API) and connect with camunda API, prepare 20 different profiles of people (IT Manager, DevOps Engineer,...), create a Twitter account with the Twitter API, open and register for the Google API (in the Google Cloud Console) and create there an empty google-excel-sheet with 3 tabs (questions, candidates, job add), implement the Longlist-Category in the to-be-process in Camunda, Define questions for the Precheck and try to have the Google Form ready that can trigger a new process instance.
+- next steps and goal are to define by next week: register and open the "trello" board with the open assigned task, sceleton of the user interface (openAI API) and connect with camunda API, prepare 20 different profiles of people (IT Manager, DevOps Engineer,...), create a Mastodon account with the Mastodon API, open and register for the Google API (in the Google Cloud Console) and create there an empty google-excel-sheet with 3 tabs (questions, candidates, job add), implement the Longlist-Category in the to-be-process in Camunda, Define questions for the Precheck and try to have the Google Form ready that can trigger a new process instance.